LSSI-ETH/meta-learning-for-protein-engineering/data/4d5/README.md

 The sequences in the sort files are formatted by concatenating 9 residues from the CDRH3 with 8 residues from the CDRL3, e.g. [CDRH3, CDRL3].
 For example,
 ```
 AASeq
+WGGDGFYAMQHYTTPPT
 WNHDGFYQMQFYDSPPG
 WWSPGFYMMQFFCSPPN
 ```
+where the fist sequence in the above list correspondds to the wild type 4D5 H3 and L3 regions

 ### Learning tasks